-Devastating physical injury and often death due to unsafe trucking companies have become an epidemic on our nation’s highways.
-Walkup’s truck injury litigation team believes that we can bring about change by educating the general public, other lawyers, law students, legislators, truck lines, truck drivers, judges and juries about the hard facts surrounding common unsafe or illegal trucking practices.
+Devastating physical injuries, and often wrongful deaths, due to unsafe trucking companies have become an epidemic on our nation’s highways.
+Walkup’s truck injury litigation team believes that we can bring about change by educating the general public, other lawyers, law students, legislators, truck lines, truck drivers, judges, and juries about the hard facts surrounding common unsafe or illegal trucking practices.

 Truck Accidents Are Often A Matter Of Size

 The tremendous difference in size and weight between tractor-trailers and passenger cars usually spells disaster for motorists.
-It has been estimated that as many as 10 percent of all fatal accidents are caused by semi trucks.
+It has been estimated that as many as 10 percent of all fatal motor vehicle accidents are caused by semi-trucks.

-Our San Francisco truck accident lawyers know what to look for when analyzing trucking accidents.
-We are familiar with the unique issues that arise, the federal regulations and commercial insurance issues that are involved, and the accident reconstruction problems that are unique to big rig accidents.
+A San Francisco truck accident attorney on our legal team knows what to look for when analyzing commercial vehicle accidents.
+We are familiar with the unique issues that arise, the federal regulations, and commercial insurance issues that are involved, as well as the accident reconstruction problems that are unique to big rig accidents.

 Big rig and semi-truck accidents can have many causes: bad driving, faulty equipment, wet roads, fatigue, violation of federal weight limits, inadequate training or licensure, road hazards, and truck driver negligence and recklessness.
 Thousands of untrained and unskilled commercial truck drivers are on interstates after getting fraudulent commercial licenses, according to government investigators.
 So far, fraudulent licensing schemes have been uncovered in 24 states, and there are 21 ongoing investigations in 13 other states, according to the Department of Transportation.